In the harvest field, now ripened, there’s a work for all to do. Hark, the Master’s voice is calling. To the harvest, calling you.

 After spending the afternoon in Central, we all returned to the community center/social hall that adjoins the Palabra de Vida Church.
 The ladies from Leon had prepared a supper for all that had come out to sing.
 We had gallopinto, salad, and tajadas (fried plantain chips) and finished off the meal with a piece of birthday cake.
 Angie’s birthday was also that day, so Andrea B had made several cakes to help celebrate her birthday.
 Afterward everyone hung around playing games and talking.
 I helped play several rounds of Golf (a card game with Skip-bo cards) The children had fun playing with Legos and little puppets that were in the closet there.

 I spent that night in Leon as I had an appointment with an ophthalmologist the following day to open and drain a stye-like lump on my right eyelid.
 I had the procedure done almost 3 years ago and the doctor had told me it is highly possible that I could get them back.
 I didn’t have any problems, but while I was home for my last visit in the States, my eyelid started getting puffy and sore.
 I hoped it was just a stye and would go away.
 I returned to Nicaragua and it still didn’t get any better.
 It started getting bigger and became more irritating.
 Jason recommended a clinic in Leon and I went and the doctor told me what it was and that if it didn’t clear up after a week of drops and ointment that he gave me, he would need to open it and drain it.
 Well it didn’t clear up so May 30th found Denise and I headed to his office to have it drained.
 (Here’s a little cultural difference: He saw another patient before he took me into the office, however he came out into the waiting room and put in drops to numb my eyelid.
 Not something that you would find in the States.)
 Once I was in the office, he out in some more drops to continue numbing it.
 Once he got started, everything was going fine till he clamped a little device to my eyelid to hold it open.
 My ears started closing on me and I became all clammy and I felt all panicky.
 I could still hear the doctor asking me questions, but I couldn’t answer.
 I finally was able to squeak out a faint “sí” when he asked me if I was dizzy.
 Within seconds, he had my feet elevated, a fan blowing full force over me, and was wiping sweat off my face and giving me some water to drink.
 It scared me a little, but he was able to finish the procedure.
-The whole thing tired me out Sleepy smile but I just had to laugh when I saw myself in a mirror later on Smile He patched it all up with such a thick patch, I couldn’t even wear my glasses.
+The whole thing tired me out but I just had to laugh when I saw myself in a mirror later on He patched it all up with such a thick patch, I couldn’t even wear my glasses.
 But praise the Lord for the wisdom he has granted to the doctors.
 My eyelid looks normal now and it didn’t even turnblack & blue!

 The above clouds have been becoming part of the normal from day to day.
 We haven’t yet had as much rain this year as last year, but it rains a little every couple days.
 On Tuesday as we spent time in La Palmerita, we watched big black clouds coming towards us.
 They continued to move closer and soon Momotombo was totally hid from view.
 You couldn’t even see a faint outline.
 Wednesday afternoon as we were waiting for church to start, it began to thunder and lighten.
 Before church even got started, it began to pour.
 I had taken the children into the classroom, but it was raining that hard that I needed to shout.
 We tried to sing a few songs, after which I had prayer.
 I gave them coloring pages and whenever the rain would let up, I would tell a little bit of the story.
 They listened very well and were able to answer the questions.
 The water had begun to seep into the Sunday School building before the rain began to let up.
 Everything looked so fresh and clean after the rain.